roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

  Nicole suggested, "I hate to be so forward, I understand this is your store and all, but the girls downstairs are swamped, could you go on the floor and help?"

  "Sure," I replied, actually liking being on the floor with the customers.
 I started to leave, but finally remembered to ask where Camree and Tilley were, as they should have been working at this moment.
 "Where are Camree and Tilley?"
-Report_Story #5